Woody Peony (tree peony) Culture and Care

 Typically, woody peonies do not require much special treatment and their culture is fairly intuitive for the gardener, with some exceptions.
 However, they are a plant that is not commonly grown at this time in most gardens, thus some basic cultural information related to them may be helpful.

 - Plant in a well-drained site, which never becomes wet and allows roots to prosper.
-It is especially important to know the winter season’s site properties, as this is period in which many soils may become saturated.
+It is especially important to know the winter season’s site properties, as this is the period in which many soils may become saturated.
 Typically, gardeners do not notice winter soil conditions due to inactivity in the garden, thus extra attention is required to the site before planting.
 Winter kill from excessive moisture is one of the most common reasons for woody peony plant failure.

 - Select a site which does not have competition from other plants – especially shrubs and trees.
 Lilacs and some other shrubs produce root systems which compete with the roots of peonies for the same nutrients.